ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-07-web-scraping-iherb-catalogue.md

-# Working in progress - Web Scraping to Create a Catalogue of iHerb Nutrition Supplements
+# Project completed / article working in progress - Web Scraping to Create a Catalogue of iHerb Nutrition Supplements

 #### Category: Python